jLuseno161/Portfolio/README.md

 Joy L. Kolia

 ## Description
-A brief representation about me; who i am, what i do and why i do it.
+A brief description of me; who i am, what i do and why i do it.

 ### Prerequisites